PoojaVM/master-ontology-app/README.md

     - DDoS Protection:
         - Use AWS Shield for protecting the application from DDoS attacks ensuring high availability.

-## TASK 3: Questions for Ontology Team
+## TASK 3: Meet with Ontology Team
+- Proposals:
+    1. Using AWS Glue for CSV data transformation.
+    2. Adding frontend functionality for CSV data upload.
+- Concerns:
+    1. As an app with potentially sensitive clinical data, how is the compliance ensured?
+- Questions:
+    1. What is the performance expectation for the application?
-1. How many concepts can a concept have as parents and children?
+    2. How many concepts can a concept have as parents and children?
-2. To what level should the parent-child hierarchy be strictly enforced?
+    3. To what level should the parent-child hierarchy be strictly enforced?
-3. How often do the permissions change for the users?
+    4. How often do the permissions change for the users?
-4. What are good performance metrics for the application?
-5. What are the most common operations performed on the concepts?
+    5. What are the most common operations performed on the concepts to ensure performance?
     6. How many users are expected to use the application?
     7. What additional features are expected in the application?
     8. What is the user feedback on the current application?
     9. Are they looking for accessibility features in the application?

 ### Thank you for the opportunity!